ourlifeloop/marketing/src/cms/training-faqs/can-connections-add-photos-will-it-let-staff-know-when-they-do.md

 ---
 question: Can Connections add photos?
 Will it let staff know when they do?
 answer: Connections can add photos to share.
-Staff are able to receive notifications for a 'New Family Photo', if they have the permission to 'View/Manage Gallery'.
+Staff are able to receive notifications for a "New Family Photo", if they have the permission to "View/Manage Gallery".
 isMobile: false
 topics:
   - connection-portal